Isotarge/ScriptHawk/lips/README.md

 and only the position is changed.

 * `.org {address}`
-set the current address for writing to; seek. until lips is a little more optimized, be cautious of seeking to large addresses.
+set the current address for writing to; seek to origin.

+* `.base {offset}`
+sets a virtual offset relative to the origin (.org). defaults to 0x80000000. this allows you to have a PC value different from origin:
+`PC = origin + base`

+* `.push {vars...}`
+`.pop {vars...}`
+pushes or pops variables with an internal stack. supported variables: org, base, pc.

 * `HEX { ... }`
 write a series of bytes given in hexadecimal.